alexdredmon/arcode/README.md

 ## Features

-- Provide requirements and get recommended changes
+- Provide requirements and followup feedback to auto-build changes
 - Single button press confirmation + implementation
 - Supplies context from your local files and select remote resources
 - Optional limiting of file context based on relevancy to features